sud0n1m/iamnotaprogrammer.com/_posts/2012-06-18-Ikea-Standing-desk-for-22-dollars.md

 ## Building a standing desk on a regular desk

-When you're working in a coworking space or in a regular office, the friction to go from sitting to standing is high:
+When you're working in a coworking space (we're in [General Assembly in New York](http://generalassemb.ly) or in a regular office, the friction to go from sitting to standing is usually high:

 * The cheapest adjustable standing desks are around $800 (geekdesk)
 * You already have an existing desk in your workspace